doraeneko/lstm_automata/README.md

 As an example, the seven Tomita languages are added; these are often used for benchmarking automata learning techniques.
 Training works quite well for these and requires rather few neurons.
-The deduced networks in `test_tomita.py` appear to be even often equivalent to the corresponding finite automata of the Tomita languages (loss 0 and correct recognition of all words up to a given maximal size, at least in my setting).
+The deduced networks in `test_tomita.py` appear to equivalent to the corresponding finite automata of the Tomita languages in many cases (loss 0 and correct recognition of all words up to a given maximal size, at least in my setting).
 Checking whether the acceptors in fact exactly recognize the corresponding Tomita language is future work.